-- A23.139 Given that BT does not separately report GEA Cablelink in its RFS, there is a lack of certainty regarding the appropriate treatment of certain costs, in particular regarding the level of FAC uplift.
-There is also significant uncertainty associated with the forecasted volumes of GEA Cablelink services over the charge control period.728 - A23.140 Given these uncertainties, which could potentially result in the GEA Cablelink FAC being above or below BT's estimates, we make a series of simplifying assumptions as it is not clear to us that taking a different, more complex approach would result in a more accurate and robust estimate of costs. - A23.141 Our starting point is Openreach's approach to estimating the FAC of GEA Cablelink, then we reallocate common costs between the 1 Gbit/s and 10 Gbit/s GEA Cablelinks.
-We have: - Reviewed BT's direct costs we have used Openreach's 2016/17 direct costs, which we consider reasonable, except for 10 Gbit/s SFP lasers which showed a large price drop between 2016/17 and future years.
-We have therefore used the price for future years. - Used the 'Uplift for FAC' metric and LRIC to FAC ratios in 2016/17 provided by Openreach to estimate FAC and LRIC based on the direct costs.
-We have assumed these ratios remain constant over the charge control period.730 - Calculated common costs as the difference between LRIC and FAC (as calculated above) and allocated common costs between the 1 Gbit/s and 10 Gbit/s services based on the LRIC ratio of the two services, consistent with the EPMU approach we have adopted for common cost allocation between the MPF and GEA 40/10 rental services.
-In the absence of service volume forecasts from Openreach for GEA Cablelink connections over the charge control period, we estimated the volumes using a proxy of the growth in headline bandwidth across the entire GEA FTTC and GEA FTTP residential end customer base over the same period.731
+level of FAC uplift.
+There is also significant uncertainty associated with the forecasted volumes of GEA Cablelink services over the charge control period.740

-728 Openreach does not currently produce forecasts for GEA Cablelink, with the task of estimating such forecasts made more challenging by the introduction of the 10 Gbit/s GEA Cablelink service in 2016/17, resulting in a lack of trend data.
+- A23.142 Given these uncertainties, which could potentially result in the GEA Cablelink FAC being above or below BT's estimates, we make a series of simplifying assumptions as it is not clear to us that taking a different, more complex approach would result in a more accurate and robust estimate of costs. - A23.143 Our starting point is Openreach's approach to estimating the FAC of GEA Cablelink, then we reallocate common costs between the 1 Gbit/s and 10 Gbit/s GEA Cablelinks.
+We have: - Reviewed BT's direct costs we have used Openreach's 2016/17 direct costs, which we consider reasonable, except for 10 Gbit/s SFP lasers which showed a large price drop between 2016/17 and future years.741 We have therefore used the price for future years. - Used the 'Uplift for FAC' metric and LRIC to FAC ratios in 2016/17 provided by Openreach to estimate FAC and LRIC based on the direct costs.
+We have assumed these ratios remain constant over the charge control period.742 - Calculated common costs as the difference between LRIC and FAC (as calculated above) and allocated common costs between the 1 Gbit/s and 10 Gbit/s services based on the LRIC ratio of the two services, consistent with the EPMU approach we have adopted for common cost allocation between the MPF and GEA 40/10 rental services.
+In the absence of service volume forecasts from Openreach for GEA Cablelink connections over the charge control period, we estimated the volumes using a proxy of the growth in headline bandwidth across the entire GEA FTTC and GEA FTTP residential end customer base over the same period.743 - A23.144 The LRIC ratio between 1 Gbit/s and 10 Gbit/s services is of approximately 2.
+We note that a cost increase of a factor of 2 between these services is consistent with our observation of pricing for commercial 1 Gbit/s and 10 Gbit/s services.744 - A23.145 Given the reduction in GEA Cablelink charges since 2016/17 (resulting from our analysis), we note that the impact of further analysis to refine the charges is likely to be minimal relative to overall GEA revenues.
+As such, we have not carried out further detailed analysis

-729 Openreach response dated 10 November 2017 to question 8 of the 40th s.135 notice.
+740 Openreach does not currently produce forecasts for GEA Cablelink, with the task of estimating such forecasts made more challenging by the introduction of the 10 Gbit/s GEA Cablelink service in 2016/17, resulting in a lack of trend data.
+741 Openreach response dated 10 November 2017 to question 8 of the 40th s.135 notice.

-730 Openreach response dated 17 November 2017 to question 2 of the 40th s.135 notice.
+742 Openreach response dated 17 November 2017 to question 8 of the 40-5.135 notice.

-$^{^{731}}$ Volume forecasts for GEA Cablelink were only available up to 2017/18, as detailed in Openreach response dated 1 September 2017 to question 2 of the 35th s.135 notice.
+743 Volume forecasts for GEA Cablelink were only available up to 2017/18, as detailed in Openreach response dated 1 September 2017 to question 2 of the 35th s.135 notice.